Fitbit Inspire 2 Review

-The menus in the app are laid out in a very linear way in our minds, making it hard to get lost.
+The menus in the app are laid out in a very linear way, making it hard to get lost.
 We also liked that data will sync between the tracker and the app automatically, usually only taking a few seconds.

-Next, we rated and ranked the ergonomic of each tracker, focusing on their looks, how comfortably they are to wear, and how likely they are to get caught on things during daily use.
-The Inspire 2 didn't do quite as well as it did in some of the other metrics but it still scored above average compared to the rest of the group.
+Next, we rated and ranked the ergonomics of each tracker, focusing on their looks, how comfortably they are to wear, and how likely they are to get caught on things during daily use.
+The Inspire 2 didn't do quite as well as it did in some of the other metrics, but it still scored above average compared to the rest of the group.

 We found this tracker to be rather plain looking on the whole and wouldn't really recommend it if you are looking for something to make a style statement.
 However, there are always different bands you can buy if you want to improve its aesthetics.
 Unfortunately, we also didn't think that this is one of the most comfortable options out there, with the heart rate sensor applying a little pressure to our tester's wrist.

-We did like that it has a very slim profile and that the stock band comes up flush with the screen.
+We liked its slim profile and that the stock band comes up flush with the screen.
 The lack of physical buttons means that it almost never got caught when putting on a jacket or backpack as well.

 Our last set of tests looked at the display of each tracker, scoring the ease of reading, the touchscreen's responsiveness, and the information shown.
 The Fitbit Inspire 2 rebounded in this metric, earning a solid score.